tarcinapp/entity-persistence-service/README.md

 - Some properties (e.g. `_idempotencyKey`) are hidden from the response but can be used for querying and filtering.
 See [Managed Fields](#managed-fields) for more information.
 - `_createdBy`, `_ownerUsers` and `_lastUpdatedBy` are populated with the user id of the creator, when request is made through the gateway.
 - You can use payload to pass arbitrary properties to the request.
 Incoming payload will be merged with the managed fields.
+- See [Querying Data](#querying-data) for more information about the advanced querying capabilities.
+- Experiment with creating and querying Lists, ListEntityRelations and Reactions (See [Endpoint Reference](#endpoints-reference) for more information)

 ## Data Model